Egypt–Tunisia relations

-Egyptian–Tunisian relations refers to the bilateral relationship between Egypt and Tunisia, two North African countries.
+Egypt–Tunisia relations refers to the bilateral relationship between Egypt and Tunisia, two North African countries.
 Both countries are members of the Organisation of Islamic Cooperation, Union for the Mediterranean, African Union and United Nations.

 Antiquity to medieval relations

 Egypt and Tunisia were homes of two of the earliest and oldest civilizations in Africa: the Egyptian civilization and Carthaginian civilization.
 Trade between Carthage and the Ptolemaic Kingdom was successful.
 Nonetheless, rivalry existed between the two countries, as the Egyptians sometimes exhibited hostility towards the Carthaginians.
 This complicated relationship between the two nations would remain until the end of antiquity and beginning of medieval eras.

 The war elephants of Hannibal, which took part in his failed attempts to conquer Rome, were thought to have been traced back to Egypt.

 Both Egypt and Tunisia were ruled by various empires: the Roman Empire, the Arab Caliphates and the Ottoman Empire.
 The most influential among all were the conquests led by Arabs, in which the two nations accepted the arrival of Islam and adopted the Arabic language instead of their ancient languages.
 The influence of Islam and Arabs also caused significant remarks with some of the oldest ongoing institutions located in the two countries, notably Al-Azhar University in Egypt and Great Mosque of Kairouan in Tunisia.

 With the Ottoman conquest, Egypt and Tunisia were placed under the Turks.
 Ottoman Egypt and Ottoman Tunisia both functioned as autonomous provinces of the empire, but their relationships with the empire were different.
 Ottoman Tunisia, in majority, remained loyal to the Ottoman state and was one of the earliest regions to support the Tanzimat, which included the abolition of slavery in 1846, making Ottoman Tunisia one of the first countries to abolish slavery.
 It was also among the most liberal parts of the empire.
 On the other hand, Egypt had a number of conflicts with the Ottoman state, dating back to the Ottoman–Mamluk Wars and later Egyptian–Ottoman Wars; at the same time, Egypt supported the Ottomans in various Ottoman wars.
 This backlash of relations between Egypt and the Ottoman Empire further developed with its own different view that would eventually escalate into the 20th century under Gamal Abdel Nasser.
 Overall, Tunisia's relations with the Ottomans were deemed as good while Egypt's relations with the Ottomans were mostly complicated.

 In the late 19th century, both Egypt and Tunisia were colonized by the British Empire and France.
 The former were both heavily modernized and effectively became some of the most liberal Arab countries, but its treatments varied.
 However, anti-British and anti-French activities in Egypt and Tunisia were so great that they pushed the British and French to re-consider their positions over their colonies.
 Egypt and Tunisia suffered much during World War II, being targeted by Nazi Germany and Fascist Italy; the turning points of the war also started in both nations, notably the North African Campaign.